hhtokpinar/sqfEntity/README.md

 ## Getting Started

 This project is a starting point for a SqfEntity ORM for SqfLite application.
-There are 8 files in the project
+There are 7 files in the project

     1. main.dart                    : Startup file contains sample methods for using sqfEntity
-    2. db / SqfEntityBase.dart      : includes Database Provider, helper classes, enums.. etc
+    2. db / SqfEntityBase.dart      : includes Database Provider, Create model engine, helper classes, enums.. etc
-    3. db / SqfEntityDbContext.dart : Create model classes and set it to clipboard text in runtime
-    4. db / MyDbModel.dart          : Declare and modify your database model
+    3. db / MyDbModel.dart          : Declare and modify your database model
-    5. models / Product.dart        : Sample created model for examples
+    4. models / Product.dart        : Sample created model for examples
-    6. assets / sample.db           : Sample db if you want to use an exiting db
+    5. assets / sample.db           : Sample db if you want to use an exiting db
-    7. app.dart                     : Sample App for display created model. (will be updated later.)
+    6. app.dart                     : Sample App for display created model. (will be updated later.)
-    8. LICENSE.txt                  : see this file for License Terms
+    7. LICENSE.txt                  : see this file for License Terms

 ### dependencies: